Standard Repository Connection

 What is a Repository?

 A repository is any system that houses the artifacts that can be used in an integration.
 Repositories can be systems used as part of the software delivery process, like Micro Focus ALM/Quality Center, Broadcom Rally, Jira, etc., or repositories can be more generic databases, like MySQL or Oracle.

-A repository connection is a connection to a specific instance of a given repository that permits Tasktop to communicate with that repository.
+A repository connection is a connection to a specific instance of a given repository that permits Hub to communicate with that repository.
 To configure a repository connection, users will need to provide base credentials such as a server URL, a username, and a password.

 A standard repository is a software lifecycle tool such as Jira or ALM that contains artifacts such as defects or requirements.

 Check out the video below to learn how to create a new repository connection: